ceostroff/harry-potter-gpt2-fanfiction/README.md

 $ git clone git@github.com:ceostroff/Hufflepuff4Life.git
 ```

-Now, install the dependencies (we recommend setting up a `virtualenv`):
+Now, navigate to the folder and install the dependencies (we recommend setting up a `virtualenv`):

 ```bash
 $ pip3 install -r requirements.txt